NEWS

-Title: INFLUENCE OF SECTORAL ECONOMIC ACTIVITIES ON INVESTMENT AND LABOR ABSORPTION AND DISTRIBUTION OF COMMUNITY INCOME IN BATAM CITY
+Title: THE INFLUENCE OF SECTORAL ECONOMIC ACTIVITIES ON INVESTMENT AND LABOR ABSORPTION AND DISTRIBUTION OF COMMUNITY INCOME IN BATAM CITY

-Author: ASMAN ABNUR
+Authors: ASMAN ABNUR

 Item Type : Thesis (Thesis)